How to Reduce Warehouse Picking Errors Using a Mobile WMS (2026 Guide for 3PLs)

 • The order reference

-1. Directed Picking Logic Instead of allowing staff to choose their route, a mobile WMS assigns optimized pick paths based on:
+1. Directed Picking Logic Instead of allowing staff to choose their own routes, a mobile WMS assigns optimized pick paths based on:

 • Order priority